JoshB29/DeMAND-algorithm/README.md

 The DeMAND algorithm was developed in the lab of Andrea Califano.
 The first authors are Jung Hoon Woo and Yishai Shimoni.
 The corresponding authors are Mukesh Bansal and Andrea Califano.
 For further information about the algorithm, please see the included guide, and the original paper https://www.ncbi.nlm.nih.gov/pubmed/26186195.

 The original version of DeMAND was written by Jung Hoon Woo.
 A faster version (DeMANDfast) was written by Alexander Lachmann.
 In my benchmark analysis, DeMANDfast is about 3-10 times faster than DeMAND, and the results are nearly identical.

+## Installation

+DeMAND is written in R, so if you do not have R, install that first (https://www.r-project.org/)